(When the true power of relationships gets sold short…)

 💜I really feel as though many men and women fail to see the miraculously beneficial potential that being in a committed relationship has to offer, not just for our personal lives but also for the rest of society.

-💜Far too many people settle for relationships with someone who can provide them an arrangement that yields the typical perks we’ve come to expect: someone who can cook and clean for us, who can give us great sex, someone who can buy us gifts, who can gives us kids, who we can get the house with the picket fence with, who we can go on trips with, and who will put up with and be patient with us when we don’t feel like improving poor habits and behavior.
+💜Far too many people settle for relationships with someone who can provide them an arrangement that yields the typical perks that most, I would hope, have come to expect going into one: someone who can cook and clean for us, who can give us great sex, someone who can buy us gifts, who can gives us kids, who we can get the house with the picket fence with, who we can go on trips with, and who will put up with and be patient with us when we don’t feel like improving poor habits and behavior.

-💜And, that’s not to say we shouldn’t expect or look forward to those while being in a relationship.
-Those are some of the best experiences of our human existence.
-However, out of the expectations I listed, you may notice how much of that ties into hyperconsumerism, aka the way Corporate America conditions the masses to gain maximum profit and to keep their capitalists foothold.
+💜And, that’s not to say we shouldn’t expect certain perks or build towards achieving certain goals when going into a committed relationship.
+It’s those instances of love that are some of the best experiences of our human existence.
+However, out of the expectations I listed, you may notice how much of that ties into hyperconsumerism, aka the way we are conditioned and groomed to spend money on things we do not need.

 💜On Valentine’s Day, if you don’t receive a gift, it simply has to mean that you’re neglected, you’re not valued, and that you’re not worthy of love.
-Corporate America has actually trained people to have their feelings hurt if they don’t receive a gift on a particular day of the year (using fear or emotional pain to coax people into spending money).
+People have been to have their feelings hurt if they don’t receive a gift on a particular day of the year (using fear or emotional pain to coax people into spending money).

 💜When it comes to getting the house with the picket fence, you have to play the credit and mortgage game, which they really don’t prepare you for in our educational system, but expect you to learn and perform perfectly throughout your adulthood.

-💜The purpose of romantic relationships is not to be used as a catalyst for propagating the ultimately unattainable goal of achieving The American Dream (What it really means in its entirety.)
+💜The purpose of romantic relationships is not to be used as a catalyst for propagating the ultimately unattainable goal of achieving The American Dream.

 💜God created men and women to compliment each other’s very beings, physically, emotionally, and spiritually.